Locking a door without a lock may seem like Mission Impossible. Perhaps not as exciting, but nevertheless difficult.

 - Get a small battery alarm like the Noopel wireless door/window alarm and place it on the door.
 Flip the on/off switch as needed.
 Any vibration on the door will trigger it to produce 120 decibels of noise.
 An alarm is obviously not a lock, but it’s a simple way to chase off any would-be intruders and can improve door security as a result.

 A combination of these three makeshift methods is a bit unorthodox but it can work great, it’s cheap and it doesn’t require any complicated installing.

 Final Word: How to Lock a Door Without a Lock

-To secure a door without a lock can seem difficult.
-But security experts have created a great deal of alternative locks and barricades that can be just as effective at keeping the bad guys outside as a standard lock.
+To lock a door without a lock can seem difficult.
+But security experts have created door wedges and barricades that can be just as effective at keeping the bad guys outside as a standard lock.
 Oftentimes even better.

-The problem with many of these locks however is that you need to be inside the room and lock the door from the inside.
-So you need an alternative exit point if you plan on locking the door and leaving the room.
+However, the main problem with many of these makeshift locking devices is that you need to be inside the room in order to lock the door with them.
+So you need an alternative exit point if you plan on locking the door AND leaving the room.

 Unfortunately there’s no easy solution to this problem.
-To fix it, you’ll probably need to install a real lock on the door.
-But for those situations when you are in fact inside the place, any of these portable locks, wedges, barricades and jammers will do the job equally well, if not better.
+A standard lock is the most versatile option after all and you’ll probably need to install a door lock to easily move inside and out.
+But for those situations when you are inside the place, any of these portable door wedges, barricades and jammers will do the job equally well, if not better than a basic lock.
 Hope this helps!